LA QUINTA ESTACION, EL SOL NO REGRESA | The Beginning of a Unique Voice

 3. The last chorus.
 By the time you get there, you will be singing loudly with Natalia.
 Music is so beautiful!

-This is what it says | La Quinta Estacion El Sol No Regresa Lyrics and English Translation
+This is what it says | La Quinta Estacion El Sol No Regresa Lyrics in English

 LYRICS LA QUINTA ESTACION | EL SOL NO REGRESA | SPANISH